 Please provide any other information that would help us understand and consider your request.

 The Lions Foundation of Victoria Board of Directors meets on the 3rd Wednesday of each month to review grant applications.
-Typically, your application would be reviewed at the next meeting after receiving your application.
+Typically, your application will be reviewed at the next meeting after receiving your application.

 Grant Application Submission Contact Information: